 (A) Executive Committee.
-The powers and duties of the Executive Committee are defined in Article VIII, Section 7, of these bylaws.
+The Executive Committee of the Association consists of the President, First Vice President, Second Vice President, Immediate Past President, and Treasurer.
+The powers and duties of the Executive Committee are defined in Article VII, Section 5, of these bylaws.

 (D) Membership Committee.
 The Membership shall be responsible for the contents of the application forms for both individual and District application and shall revise said forms from time to time as the committee determines necessary.
 The Membership Committee should work to identify both memberships’ and potential memberships’ demographics and needs.

 (E) Nominating Committee.
-The Nominating Committee shall consist of five (5) members of the Board of Governors, including the Immediate Past President as Chairman.
-The Nominating Committee shall determine, investigate and present a slate of officers to the Board of Governors at the first bi-annual meeting of the Board.
+The Nominating Committee shall consist of five (5) members of the Board of Governors and Committee Chairs - including the Immediate Past President as Chair.
+The Nominating Committee shall determine, investigate and present a slate of officers to the Board of Governors at the first annual meeting of the Board.
 The slate shall include a nomination for President, First and Second Vice Presidents and Treasurer.
 Each office on the nominated slate shall be represented by a separate individual.